Monadic reconstruction of unitary Drinfeld centers and Factorization Homology: Factorization Homology

 Taking $\cA$ to be a suitable symmetric monoidal $(2,1)$-category of linear categories, an $\bE_2$-algebra in $\cA$ is the same as a braided tensor category in $\cA$.
 In particular, the representation categories of quasi-triangular quantum groups are examples of $\bE_2$-algebras.
 In this context \cite{MR3847209} and \cite{MR3874702} relate factorization homology with geometric representation theory and quantization of topological gauge theories.

 We consider now running factorization homology with categories of unitary representations of locally compact quantum groups, and more generally C$^*$-tensor categories, as coefficients.
-For this, we take $\cA$ to be the $(2,1)$-category $\CCat$: objects are small C$^*$-categories, 1-morphisms are $*$-functors, and 2-morphisms are unitary natural isomorphisms.
-This category was studied in detail in \cite{MR3007088}, where the following is shown.
+For this, we take $\cA$ to be the $(2,1)$-category $\CCat$.

-\begin{theorem}[\cite{MR3007088}, Section 4] The max-tensor product $\boxtimes$ of C$^*$-categories, induced by the maximal tensor product of C$^*$-algebras, endows $\CCat$ with the structure of a symmetric model category.
-In particular, it is cocomplete and $\boxtimes$ is cocontinuous. \end{theorem}

-\begin{remark} Often we encounter C$^*$-categories that are only locally small, e.g. ind-completions of small C$^*$-categories.
-In our context, however, we can always pass to a small C$^*$-category which is equivalent to the given one, and that is closed with respect to all operations we need to perform.We shall make use of this observation without mentioning. \end{remark}

 It is then a simple exercise to show that $\bE_2$-algebras in $\CCat$ are small unitarily braided C$^*$-tensor categories.
 With the above discussion, we conclude the following fact.

 \begin{theorem} Let $\cC$ be a unitary tensor category, and $\cZ \Hilb(\cC)$ its unitary Drinfeld center.
 There is a unique symmetric monoidal functor